MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-1.md

 # Overview

-Quantum computer trace simulator executes a quantum program without simulating a state of a quantum computer.
-For this reason, trace simulator can execute quantum programs that use thousands of qubits.
-It is useful for two main
+The Microsoft quantum computer trace simulator executes a quantum program without actually simulating the state of a quantum computer.
+For this reason, the trace simulator can execute quantum programs that use thousands of qubits.
+It is useful for two main purposes:
-purposes:

-* Debugging classical code that is a part of quantum programs
+* Debugging classical code that is part of a quantum program.
-* Estimating the resources required to run given instance of a quantum program on a quantum computer
+* Estimating the resources required to run a given instance of a quantum program on a quantum computer.

-The trace simulator relies on additional information provided by the user when the measurement must be performed.
-See Section [Providing probability of measurement outcomes](#providing-probability-of-measurement-outcomes) for more details on this.
+The trace simulator relies on additional information provided by the user when measurements must be performed.
+See Section [Providing the probability of measurement outcomes](#providing-the-probability-of-measurement-outcomes) for more details on this.

-# Providing probability of measurement outcomes
+# Providing the probability of measurement outcomes

 There are two kinds of measurements that appear in quantum algorithms.
-The first kind of measurements plays an auxiliary role and the user usually knows the probability of these measurements outcomes.
-In this case user can write `AssertProb` from `Microsoft.Quantum.Primitive` to express this knowledge.
+The first kind plays an auxiliary role where the user usually knows the probability of the outcomes.
+In this case the user can write `AssertProb` from the `Microsoft.Quantum.Primitive` module to express this knowledge.
 The following example illustrates this:

 ```qsharp
 operation Teleportation (source : Qubit, target : Qubit) : () {